ffund/ml-notebooks/notebooks/6-knn-voter-classification-2020-hw.md

 #### 📝 Specific requirements

 * For full credit, you should achieve 75% or higher test accuracy overall in this notebook (i.e. when running your solution notebook from beginning to end).
+* Also, you should achieve no less than 70% test accuracy on any survey version.

 :::